 The City of Bethlehem uses an independent third party tool to provide automated language translation.
 As with any machine translation, the conversion is not context-sensitive and may not fully translate text into its intended meaning.
 Therefore, the City of Bethlehem does not guarantee the accuracy of the translated text and it should not be relied upon for anything other than informational purposes.
 We recommend that if you experience difficulty, or doubt the accuracy of the translation, you contact the proper City of Bethlehem department for the information you seek.
 Please note that some applications and or services may not work as expected when translated.

-Thank you for joining me for the Annual Business Leaders Breakfast.
-I would like to take this opportunity to thank Moravian College for hosting this event, and a special thank you to Boyle Construction and the Philadelphia Trust Company for sponsoring this breakfast.
+Good morning and thank you for joining me this morning for the Annual Business Leaders Breakfast.
+I would like to take this opportunity to thank Moravian College for hosting this event, and a special thank you to the Philadelphia Trust Company, DeSales University MBA and the Historic Bethlehem Hotel for sponsoring this breakfast.
 Let me also thank the Greater Lehigh Valley Chamber of Commerce for sponsoring and organizing this morning’s breakfast.

 The City of Bethlehem’s strength is a result of our community partnerships.
 We are strong because of our residents, our businesses, our institutions of higher learning, and our medical institutions.
 To that end, I would specifically like to thank Lehigh University, Moravian College, Northampton Community College, East Stroudsburg University, St. Luke’s University Health Network and Lehigh Valley Health Network for their continued support and investment in our community.

 Before I begin, I would like to take a moment to thank my department heads, and all City employees for their hard work and dedication during the year.
 In addition, I would like to thank city council for their support on many initiatives during 2017 and a special thank you to my Financial Advisory Committee for their ideas and expertise.